jigarsiddhpura/jigarsiddhpura/README.md

 - 👋 Hi, I’m @jigarsiddhpura
-- 👀 I’m interested in making creative stuffs out of nothing &
+- 👀 I’m interested in making creative stuffs out of nothing
-- 🌱 I’m currently learning Javascript to enhance my knowledge & understanding in web development & ML .
-I am well-versed with Python programming language , HTML5 & CSS3 .
+- 🌱 I’m currently learning ReactJs to enhance my knowledge & understanding in web development .
+I am well-versed with Python programming language , HTML5 , CSS3, with frameworks like Bootstrap and MaterialUI .
+I am also into Machine Learning .
 - 💞️ I’m looking to collaborate and connect with youth minds to work on projects and change the world of web.
-- 📫 For any assistance or collaboration connect on +91 84510-78717 .
+- 📫 For any collaboration connect on +91 84510-78717 .
 Reach me out by emailing on jigarssiddhpura@gmail.com

 <!---
 jigarsiddhpura/jigarsiddhpura is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.